SCW-Aberystwyth/Using-VNC-and-IDL-on-SCW/_episodes/01-setting_up.md

 - "Install an SSH and VNC client"
 - "Check your Supercomputing Wales account is working"
 - "Connect to Supercomputing Wales via SSH"
+questions:
+- "How do we setup our environment"
 ---

 # Install Software